 The Rouge River is 127 miles long and drains 467 square miles before emptying into the Detroit River.
 This complex system has four main branches, and many small tributaries that run through three counties and 48 municipalities The Rouge River serves 1.5 million people.
-The highly stressed river system is in the midst of the most densely populated and heavily urbanized area of the state.
-In fact, recent history has shown Southeast Michigan is the fastest urbanizing area of the state, and continues to experience population growth.
+The highly stressed river system is during the most densely populated and heavily urbanized area of the state.
+In fact, recent history has shown Southeast Michigan is the fastest urbanizing area of the state and continues to experience population growth.